taechitpt/My_Portfolio/README.md

 ## 🚀Personal Projects
 ## 🔶 Data Science & Machine Learning
-### 📊 1.
+#### 📊 1.
 Risk Factors Contributing to Heart Attack (*Academic Project*)

-**Tools:** Python (Pandas, Matplotlib, sckit-learn).
+**Tools:** Python (Pandas, Matplotlib, Scikit-learn)

+**Goal:**
-**Goal:** Evaluation of a logistic regression model for predicting heart attack factors using kaggle dataset.
+Developed a classification model to identify key risk factors contributing to heart attacks using a public healthcare dataset.

 **Process:**
-- Developed and evaluated a logistic regression model to identify key risk factors associated with heart attacks using a public healthcare dataset.
-- Achieved strong predictive performance through feature selection and model evaluation, supporting data-driven health insights.

-**Result:**
+- Performed data preprocessing, including handling missing values and detecting outliers using the IQR method.
+- Conducted exploratory data analysis (EDA) using statistical summaries, heatmaps, and boxplots to understand feature relationships.
+- Built and trained a Logistic Regression model with feature scaling to improve model stability.
+- Evaluated model performance using accuracy score and confusion matrix.

+**Results:**
-- For the positive class, the logistic regression model obtained a recall score of 85%, demonstrating its effectiveness in identifying heart attack patients.
+- Achieved a recall score of **94%** for the positive class, demonstrating strong performance in identifying high-risk patients.
-- The risk of heart attack shows a direct relationship with age, male sex, and diastolic blood pressure, and an inverse relationship with blood sugar, systolic blood pressure, and heart rate.
+- Identified key predictors such as **Troponin** and **CK-MB**, which showed strong influence on heart attack classification.
+- Provided data-driven insights into the relationship between clinical features and heart attack risk.

 🔗 [Python code_Risk Factors Contributing to Heart Attack](https://github.com/taechitpt/My_Portfolio/blob/main/Risk%20Factors%20Contributing%20to%20Heart%20Attack.ipynb)